 - Rear luggage rack with straps

-- Enclosed chain guard
+- Enclosed chain guard to keep you dry

 - Good tyres with new tubes

-- Bonus: a front rack or basket
+- A front rack or basket

 Basically, something that looks like this:

-A bicycle with all of these features can be hard to find on a budget, but even finding 70% of these features is a very good buy.
+A bicycle with all of these features can be hard to find on a budget, but even finding 70% of these features is a good buy.